Rolls-Royce Nene: Design and development

 The engine was run up to just over 4,000 lbf, and a cheer went up around the assembled personnel.
 However the engine was running hotter than expected and would not reach 5,000 lb, as it was built, without overheating the turbine.
-Pearson, the performance engineer, insisted that no more running be done without fitting the inlet swirl vanes that were available.
+Pearson, the performance engineer, insisted that no more running be done without fitting the guide vanes that were available for the impeller intake.
 Upon Hooker's arrival next morning, and informed that the inlet vanes had been fitted during the night, Hooker was overjoyed to see the thrust gauge needle registering 5,000 lbf at the same temperature that had only given 4,000 lb the previous night, making the B.41 the highest thrust jet engine in the world.
 Weight was around 1,600 lb.

-Inlet swirl vanes had been in use in Whittle engines for some time.
-They improve the overall performance of the engine significantly by enabling a higher airflow into the impeller without exceeding the maximum allowable Mach number at the tip of the impeller eye.
+Inlet guide vanes had been in use in Whittle engines for some time.
+They improve the overall performance of the engine significantly by "helping the air round the corner".
 However they were made from thin sheet metal and often broke damaging the engine.
 For Hooker they were a worrying mechanical problem which he did not want so they were not fitted when the Derwent entered service, although the turbine had to run 90 degC hotter to give the take-off thrust of 2,000 lb.
 He was still concerned with the durability of the vanes so the first Nene was initially built without them.

 The Nene was based on the "straight-through" version of the basic Whittle-style layout, with the flow going directly through the engine from front to rear, as opposed to a "reverse-flow" type, which reverses the direction of air flow through the combustor section so that the turbine stage can be mounted within the combustor section; this allows for a more compact engine, but increases the combustor pressure losses which has an adverse effect on engine performance.
 Less thrust is generated with the same fuel flow.
 It was during the design of the Nene that Rolls decided to give their engines numbers as well as names, with the Welland and Derwent keeping their original Rover models, B/23 and B/26.
 It was later decided that these model designations looked too much like RAF bomber designations (i.e. "English Electric Canberra B.Mk 2" would often be shortened to "Canberra B.2"), and "R" was added to the front, the "R" signifying "Rolls" and the original Rover "B" signifying Barnoldswick.
 This RB designation scheme continued into the late 20th Century, with turbofan designs such as the RB.199, RB.203 and RB.211; the most recent family of Rolls-Royce turbofans (a development of the RB.211) goes under the simple designation "Rolls-Royce Trent", with variants given their own designator number or letter series (i.e. Trent 500, Trent 900, Trent 1000, Trent XWB, etc.).